Gainesville Slip and Fall Lawyer

 Comparative Fault in Slip and Fall Accidents

-A Gainesville slip and fall lawyer can help you better understand the unique laws that govern these cases.
-Additionally, our attorneys at Bogin, Munns & Munns can help you gather evidence that identifies the liable party.
+Our Gainesville slip and fall attorneys can help you better understand the unique laws that govern these cases.
+To learn more about your rights after a premises liability accident, contact a Bogin, Munns & Munns representative today to receive your free consultation.

-Frequent Causes of Slip and Falls
+Frequent Causes of Gainesville Slip and Falls

 Overall, the most common causes of slip and fall accidents include:

-• Potholes
+• Potholes left in parking lots

-• Wet or icy surfaces
+• Wet or icy surfaces caused by precipitation or spilled liquids

 Common Injuries from Slip and Fall Accidents